pulumi/pulumi-snowflake/docs/_index.md

 Coverage is focused on part of Snowflake related to access control.
 ## Example Provider Configuration

-This is an example configuration of the provider in `main.tf` in a configuration directory.
+This is an example configuration of the provider.
 More examples are provided below.

 {{< chooser language "typescript,python,go,csharp,java,yaml" >}}
 {{% choosable language typescript %}}